RescueSocial/Victims_Cases_Film-Music-Arts/Cases Documentation-Filings/README.md

 <b></i>With improvements, this is a start for better assistance away from updates implicating the issues of the time for better lives for people in the arts.</i></b><br>

 <b>Legislation Improvements are needed... </b><i>Cheer Up...</i> "The answer is that you're already building a chronology in each case..." <br>
 <a href="https://www.casefleet.com/timelines-case-timeline-software"><b>"Facts have a home, witnesses have a home, documents have a home.
-CaseFleet gives all of your case information a home."</b></a>
+CaseFleet gives all of your case information a home."</b></a> See film sequences below and consumer protection

 <i><b>Having assistance and knowledge is needed of the common problems of cases over Decades that prevent people in the Visual & Performing Arts from having a just legal system either outside or inside of court, related to a mixing of tactics that are not helpful, exploitative to disastrous.